-NYC DOT has doubled the number of contracts registered annually and expects to increase the number of in-house crews constructing pedestrian ramps.
+NYC DOT has doubled the number of contracts registered annually and has increased the number of in-house crews constructing pedestrian ramps.
 The pedestrian ramps constructed for this fiscal year's reporting period for each construction type and construction origin are presented under the progress report section.